lorforlinux/docs.beagleboard.io/boards/capes/relay.rst

 C Source with File Descriptors
 ******************************

-You can name this file GPIO.c and use gcc to handle compiling the source into a binary like so:
+You can name this file Bright.c and use gcc to handle compiling the source into a binary like so:

-`gcc GPIO.c -o GPIO`
+`gcc Bright.c -o Bright`

 .. code-block::

     /*

-    This is an example of programming GPIO from C using the sysfs interface on a BeagleBone Black/BeagleBone Black Wireless or other am335x board with the Relay Cape.
+    This is an example of programming GPIO from C on a BeagleBone Black or other am335x board with the Relay Cape.

     Use the Relay Cape attached to the BeagleBone Black for a change in seconds and then exit with CTRL-C.